 Cows generally cost between $550 and $1,000 a year to keep.
+In 2023, you’ll want to plan on around $1,000-$1,500 due to the increased cost of feed.
 This includes their feed and care.
 A cow will cost less if you produce your own feed or if you have more acres to grass-feed the cow from.
-A single cow will need between 2-5 acres per cow to grass-fed.
+A single cow will need between 2-5 acres per cow to grass-feed.

-Cows generally need between 30 and 40 pounds of hay a day for meat cows.
+Cows generally need between 30 and 40 pounds* of hay a day for meat cows.
 Actively milking cows can eat as much as 100 pounds a day in combined feed.
-If you need to buy hay for the majority of the year, then it will cost you about $1,000 a year in feed.
+If you need to buy hay for most of the year, it will cost you about $1,300-2,000 a year in feed.
 If you can grow your own feed or have enough land for the cow’s grazing needs, then a cow will only cost you $200-300 a year.

 Other costs that you will need to factor include: